How a Madison La Follette basketball standout is trying to draw more attention from colleges

 Six offers came within 48 hours, with the latest coming June 1 from Cleveland State.
 She’s up to a total of 18 college offers, including mid-majors such as DePaul, Butler and Wichita State.

-The 5-foot-9 West started garnering more college interest after averaging 28.3 points and 15.6 rebounds per game, ranked second and fourth in state respectively according to wisports.net, during her junior season.
+The 5-foot-9 West started garnering more college interest after averaging 28.3 points and 15.6 rebounds per game, ranking second and fourth in state, respectively, according to wisports.net, during her junior season.

 People are also reading…